knoll-alex/alexknoll.github.io/index.md

 ##### Module Specifications

 In the LORIS codebase, each module has a README so developers know its purpose, how it functions, its configuration, and more.
 Most of these READMEs were complete, except for a few.
-Through internal research and exploration of the platform, I created a README file for modules that didn't have it.
+Through internal SME research and exploration of the platform, I created a README file for modules that didn't have it.

 ##### Flagged a Release-Critical Bug